How to File a Quit Claim Deed in Oklahoma

 Filing with the county clerk protects the interests of everyone involved.

-A quitclaim deed is useful in cases like:
+A quitclaim deed is helpful in cases like:

 Under Oklahoma quitclaim laws, these transactions can be handled smoothly with a quitclaim deed.